adamfeuer/nuttx-companion/docs/user/simulator.rst

        1 packets transmitted, 1 received, 0% packet loss, time 0ms
        rtt min/avg/max/mdev = 7.529/7.529/7.529/0.000 m

 #.
-Test that NuttX can access the Internet
+Test that Apache NuttX can access the Internet

    First let's ping the network interface of our Linux host to prove we can see the gateway to the Internet: